HET1905/Bamazon/README.md

 # Bamazon

 Bamazon  is a node Command Line Interface programme.
-It has Three different levels.
+Data is stored in Mysql database.
+It has Three different views.
-1. Customer Level
+1. Customer View
-2. Manager Level
+2. Manager View
-3. Supervisior Level
+3. Supervisior View

 ## How it works.

-1. Customer Level
+1. Customer View
     * You can see the products that are for sale.
     * To order a product enter the Item Id.
-2. Manager Level
+2. Manager View
     * View Products for Sale
     * View Low Inventory
     * Add to Inventory
     * Add New Product
-3. Supervisor Level
+3. Supervisor View
     * View Product Sales by Department
     * Create New Department